Oh, the Splices You’ll See!

 The variations are infinite, the formula remains the same. – Arthur Koestler, Janus.

 The Fowler brothers, masters of the blunt put-down, write that “among the signs that more particularly betray the uneducated writer is inability to see when a comma is not a sufficient stop” (The King’s English).
-Despite this forbidding survey, they note that it is “roughly true that grammatically independent sentences should be parted by at least a semicolon; but […] there are very large exceptions to this”.
+Despite this forbidding survey, they note that while it is “roughly true that grammatically independent sentences should be parted by at least a semicolon; […] there are very large exceptions to this”.

 He must grow, I must disappear. – Hermann Hesse, The Journey to the East